JinkiJung/Tasc/docs/source/basicConcept.rst

 Tasc is a basic component and a single step of a scenario, following a simple syntax below::

   given: some contexts
-  when: Condition that initiates this Tasc
+  when: Condition initiates Tasc
-  who: Terminus who performs
+  who: Terminus who performs Tasc
-  do: Action should be performed
+  do: Action should be performed in Tasc
-  until: Condition that terminates this Tasc
+  until: Condition that terminates Tasc
-  following: Instruction including information to guide 'who'
+  following: Instruction to guide [who]
-  resulting: Evaluation of performance (future feature)
+  resulting: Measurements and evaluation of performance (future feature)

+Scenario
+^^^^^^^^
+Scenario is a container of Tasc components, a flow of those, and required resources.

 Terminus
 ^^^^^^^^